 However, there are a few situations in which a parked car can be uninsured.
 If the vehicle is inoperable, meaning it doesn’t run or can’t be driven, you can often leave it uninsured.
 The state may require that you register it but may also offer an option to register it as non-operational.
 There are a lot of restrictions to this status.

-For example, California has guidelines for inoperable cars.
-California law requires motor vehicles to have current registration if they are driven, towed, stored, parked on public roads or highways or parked in an off-street public parking facility at any time during the registration period.
+For example, California law requires motor vehicles to have current registration if they are driven, towed, stored, parked on public roads or highways, or parked in an off-street public parking facility at any time during the registration period.

-If you have an inoperable vehicle in CA and it will not be in any of the places listed above, you can apply for non-operational status on the vehicle and pay a planned non-operation (PNO) fee.
+If you have an inoperable vehicle in California that will not be in any of the places listed above, you can apply for non-operational status on the vehicle and pay a planned non-operation (PNO) fee.
 Once this status is placed on a vehicle’s record, it remains until you decide to operate the vehicle and pay full registration renewal fees.